directus-labs/guest-authoring/copy-this-template-directory/index.md

 }
 ```

-> make sure that you are using same key (here it's "request_webhook_update") as you set in node 4
+> Make sure that you are using the same key (here it's "request_webhook_update") as you set in node 4

 Query is empty